-In 2010, just few months short of the tenth anniversary of the adoption of the Protocol, Member States renewed their commitment to the fight against trafficking in persons when the General Assembly adopted the United Nations Global Plan of Action to Combat Trafficking in Persons (A/RES/64/293).
-In the framework of the Global Plan of Action, the General Assembly mandated UNODC to publish a Global Report on Trafficking in Persons every two years, starting in 2012.
+In 2010, just a few months short of the tenth anniversary of the adoption of the Trafficking in Persons Protocol, Member States renewed their commitment to the fight against trafficking in persons by adopting the United Nations Global Plan of Action to Combat Trafficking in Persons (contained in General Assembly resolution 64/293).
+In the framework of the Global Plan of Action, the General Assembly mandated UNODC to collect information and publish a Global Report on Trafficking in Persons every two years.

-Many countries have recently passed a legislation criminalizing trafficking in persons as a specific offence.
-However, definitions of human trafficking vary, as does the capacity to detect offenders and victims.
-Even though, there is a general increase in the number of prosecutions and convictions globally, the overall criminal justice response to trafficking in persons appears to remain very weak.
+Many countries have recently passed legislation criminalizing trafficking in persons as a specific offence.
+However, definitions of human trafficking vary, as does the capacity to identify offenders and victims.
+The overall criminal justice response to trafficking in persons, which has historically been very weak, has not improved.

 The Country Profiles of the Global Report present a national level analysis for each of the 128 countries covered by this edition of the report.